Visitors at our hospitals

 - Unwell; especially if you have a high temperature or a new, persistent cough

 - Self-isolating as a result of COVID exposure or potential exposure

 Special visiting arrangements will remain for patients in maternity, NICU, Children’s departments and for those receiving end of life care.

-One visitor a day is allowed to stay for two hours on our postnatal wards across both hospital maternity units.
+One visitor a day is allowed to stay for four hours on our postnatal wards across both hospital maternity units.
 Other restrictions at both units will remain.

 One partner can currently: